otter606/sed-ed-sedmleditor/org.sedml.jlibsedml.editor.feature/trunk/rootfiles/SEDML_examples/README.txt

 This folder contains example SED-ML files and SBML model files.
 The examples are those used in the SED-ML specification document.
+All the examples now use Biomodels URNs to identify the model.
+In the editor, you can still edit the 'source' field of the model to point to the filepath where these model files are located, though.

 Circadian clock model example:
 ------------------------------